 The web address and toll-free telephone numbers to access the systems will not change.
 If you have questions, please contact the EFT help line at 503-947-2017.

 NOTE: It is currently taking about 3 weeks to process the EFT applications.
-It could take longer if it is incomplete.
+It could take longer if your application is incomplete.
 Please be patient and continue sending your payments by check and coupon until you receive your confirmation letter.
 Thank you.

 EFT is an electronic method for moving funds from one account to another.
 EFT transactions are faster and more secure than moving funds by check.